 Early Detection of Disease

-The screening tests we recommend for senior pets can give us invaluable information about their health.
-Early detection is important because we can often catch small problems before they become full blown disease.
-Some of the age related conditions we can often detect with screening tests include:
+The screening tests we recommend for senior pets can give us invaluable information about senior pet health.
+Early detection is important because we can often catch small problems before they become full-blown disease.
+Some of the age-related conditions we can often detect with screening tests include: